Codeinwp/tweet-old-post/docs/rop.md

 It's main purpose now is to pull in items from RSS feeds, save them to the website as a Custom Post Type, and then in ROP those posts can be shared to social media by selecting the post type from the General Settings of ROP.

 This introduced new opportunities for ROP to grow and bring out the idea of keeping social media followers engaged with not only content from the website owner but also any other website with an RSS feed.

+### 5) Automatically refresh LinkedIn Tokens.

+Right now a user needs to go back to their ROP dashboard and refresh the LinkedIn token after it has expired.
+This is because there was no way to automatically refresh a LinkedIn token automatically at the time the network was added to ROP.

+This is now possible, but the current library we are using for LinkedIn, does not support it.
+There is a pull request available on the library to allow this, but the library looks abandoned: https://github.com/zoonman/linkedin-api-php-client/pull/56

+Two possible solutions exist here:

+1 - Use the a forked version of the library that has the refresh token capability.
+2 - Implement this manually with code and abandon using the library since it seems to be abandoned.
+We are already doing some LinkedIn API work manually in some parts of the ROP Auth Plugin.

+An issue for this was created here: https://github.com/Codeinwp/tweet-old-post-pro/issues/397

 # The Rundown